Add Amazon GameLift to your game client

 -

-Target fleet – Most Amazon GameLift API requests must specify a target fleet.
+Target fleet – Many Amazon GameLift API requests must specify a fleet.
 To do so, use either a fleet ID or an alias ID that points to the target fleet.
-With fleet aliases, you can switch players from one fleet to another without issuing a game client update.
+As a best practice, use fleet aliases so that you can switch players from one fleet to another without having to update your backend services.

 -

-Target queue – If your game uses multi-fleet queues to place new game sessions, then you can specify which queue to use.
-To specify a target queue, use the queue name.
+Target queue – For games that use multi-fleet queues to place new game sessions, specify the name of the queue to use.

 -